daisymarie128/dev-notes/other/temporary-pwa.md

 Lighthouse is a tool for auditing an app for PWA features and checking your app meets a respectable bar for web performance under emulated mobile conditions.<br>
 > Lighthouse can be run as a Chrome Extension, from the command line, or used programmatically as a Node module.

+A basic example of using responsive design techniques can be found [here](https://github.com/daisymarie128/pwa-exercises/tree/master/lighthouse-lab/app)
+- Clone the repo
+- Start a local server and navigate to the appropriate local host port (e.g http://localhost:8080/)
+- Run the lighthouse extension and see the results you get.

 ## App Shell
 The app's shell is the minimal HTML, CSS, and JavaScript that is required to power the user interface.
 Its first load should be extremely quick and immediately cached, it should be loaded once over the network and then saved to the local device.
 Next time the user comes to the site on their device the files are loaded from their cache and start-up time should be extremely fast now.<br>